Debt, eviction and hunger: Millions fall back into crisis as stimulus and safety nets vanish

 Data collected by the Census Bureau capture the financial pain.
 For the week that ended July 21, the most recent numbers available, roughly 29 million U.S. adults — about 12.1 percent — said their household sometimes or often didn’t have enough to eat the preceding seven days, according to the Center on Budget and Policy Priorities.
 Nearly 15 million renters said they were behind on rent during the same period.

-Bruce Meyer, a University of Chicago professor who studies poverty and inequality, said the Cares Act stimulus more than offset lost earnings for many low-wage earners.
+Bruce Meyer, a University of Chicago professor who studies poverty and inequality, said the Cares Act stimulus package more than offset lost earnings for many low-wage earners.
 This helped lower the nation’s poverty rate in April and May, when it was projected to spike after the pandemic set off widespread job losses.

 “We were sufficiently aggressive in responding to the pandemic early,” Meyer said.
 “But if we can’t sort things out soon, there’s going to be a lot of people who are hurting.”